Deducteam/Holide/README.md

 There are many ways to obtain proofs in the OpenTheory format.
-If you have the opentheory tool installed, you can automatically export and translate some theories of the OpenTheory standard library using `make stdlib`.
+If you have the opentheory tool installed, you can automatically export and translate some theories of the OpenTheory standard library using:

+`make stdlib`.

 For more information on OpenTheory, visit: http://www.gilith.com/research/opentheory/